Applicants should normally have a minimum of a 2:2 honours degree in a pure or applied science discipline.

 Months of entry

-Northumbrias MSc in Environmental Health builds on the success of its undergraduate degree in environmental health.
-It offers professional accreditation from the Chartered Institute of Environmental Health (CIEH) – this degree provides the academic requirement to gain recognition as an Environmental Health Practitioner which itself opens career pathways into the public, private and voluntary sectors in the UK and abroad.
+Accredited by the Chartered Institute of Environmental Health (CIEH) this course fulfils the academic requirement to gain recognition as an Environmental Health Practitioner.
+Full professional accreditation opens up a broad range of career prospects in the public, private and voluntary sectors in the UK and abroad.

 Qualification and course duration